 However, it is important to note that these estimations are based on the average manufacturers’ guarantee.
 In reality, as long as you look after your flat roofing properly, your roof can last much longer.
 In fact, properly maintained felt and asphalt can last up to 40 years, whereas EPDM can stretch up to 50 years of usage.

-If you are looking to repair a flat roof, look no further than the expert team here at Alvadac.
-We are professionally trained and highly experienced in carrying out all kinds of flat roofing repairs, with locations across Leeds, Bradford, and Huddersfield.
+If you are looking to install a flat roof, look no further than the expert team here at Alvadac.
+We are professionally trained and highly experienced in carrying out all kinds of flat roofing installations, with locations across Leeds, Bradford, and Huddersfield.

 Call us today on 01274 317 091 to benefit from our 40 years of roofing expertise, and receive a free, no-obligation, competitively priced quotation.